 - Beth Kiely (University of Texas at Dallas) offers some specific suggestions on how to construct your email in “How to Contact Program Officers.”

-For more of my advice on pursuing grant funding, check out the “Research Funding” category.
+For more of my advice on pursuing grant funding, check out the “Research Enhancement” category.